Intervention/docs/image/v3/basics/colors.md

 > public function setProfile(ProfileInterface $profile): ImageInterface

-This function sets a given ICC color profile to the current image instance.
+This function applies a given ICC color profile to the current image instance.
-The function takes an instance of `ProfileInterface::class` as the argument.
+The function takes an instance of `ProfileInterface::class` as an argument.

 #### Parameters